Mini-IVF (Minimal Stimulation IVF) – Low Cost (and Better) IVF

 Mini-IVF: Minimal Stimulation IVF Technique

-When patients contemplate IVF, their first reaction is often the fear of daily injections of hormones for months, the incredibly high cost of the drugs, the risk of multiple pregnancy and consequent prematurity, side effects related to high levels of estrogen resulting from large numbers of eggs, hyperstimulation syndrome, and very poor quality embryos in older women with low ovarian reserves.
+When patients contemplate IVF, their first reaction is often the fear of daily injections of hormones for months, the incredibly high cost of the drugs, the risk of multiple pregnancy and consequent prematurity, side effects related to high levels of estrogen resulting from large numbers of eggs, hyperstimulation syndrome, and very poor quality embryos in older women with low ovarian reserve.
 Mini-IVF is a very unique approach developed by our colleagues in Japan (and then perfected in our clinic) to circumvent these problems and to simplify IVF for patients, reducing the cost while maintaining the same success rates.
-For older patients, the success rate is even higher than with conventional IVF.
+For older patients, the success rate is much higher than with conventional IVF.
 With the refinements we have added to Mini-IVF, the pregnancy rates are startlingly high.

 The next step is to recognize that Clomid has a negative effect on the uterine lining (because it prevents estrogen from stimulating the endometrium).
 That is one reason why results in the past have been so poor with the use of Clomid for ovarian stimulation.
 The embryos are less likely to implant in such endometrium.
 But that problem is solved by using the Japanese protocol for embryo freezing, “vitrification.”
 Using this approach, we can now very safely freeze embryos with virtually no risk of loss.
 Frozen embryo transfers can then be performed in later, more natural cycles.
+Absolutely no damage is done to the embryos with this freezing.

 Poor Quality Eggs in Conventional IVF Corrected in Mini-IVF

 Mini-IVF is tricky to perform well and many centers which try it are deficient.
 There is no margin for error.
 There are several reasons for the success we have with these much lower cost Mini-IVF techniques which we have pioneered in the U.S. Firstly, it is hard to overstate how crucial the purity of air quality in the lab as well as the operating room is.
 There are organic volatile toxins in the air everywhere in microscopic quantities that don’t seem to affect our well being.
 But they do dramatically affect the well being of these highly exposed embryos.
-Secondly, the very clever Japanese approach to minimal stimulation allows us to retrieve smaller numbers of better quality eggs than the more expensive massive dosing of conventional IVF protocols, better quality eggs at lower cost.
-Finally, the ability to freeze the embryos with impunity and then transfer in a later cycle where the uterine lining is more perfectly synchronized to the stage of embryo development than during a stimulated cycle, all add up to high success rates at lower cost.
+Secondly, the very clever Japanese approach to minimal stimulation allows us to retrieve better quality eggs than the more expensive massive dosing of conventional IVF protocols, better quality eggs at a lower cost.
+Finally, the ability to freeze the embryos with impunity and then transfer in a later cycle where the uterine lining is more perfectly synchronized to the stage of embryo development than during a stimulated cycle, all add up to high success rates at a lower cost.

 Since infertility treatment is expensive, we try to soften its impact by achieving the highest possible pregnancy rates, and thus reduce the number of treatment attempts and the overall expense.
 We also make sure not to charge extra for unnecessary testing or ineffective preliminary treatment approaches.
 We only recommend what we feel is necessary to help you achieve a pregnancy as soon as possible.
 Furthermore, we have no hidden extra charges added on which in some clinics might result in much higher costs.